Find Affordable College Courses

 Cleveland, MS

-Delta State University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the town of Cleveland, Delta State University is a public college with a small student population.
+Delta State University came in at #6 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Mississippi ranking.
+Located in the remote town of Cleveland, Delta State University is a public school with a small student population.

 About 80% of the students majoring in nursing at the school are women while 20% are male.